Finance Delivery Improvement

 Results

-1. Agile in Finance – Measurable growth in culture and engagement within the team
+1. Stronger team engagement — measurable growth in culture and engagement within the Finance team.

-3. Capability uplift – Six Beca permanent staff have experienced agile through targeted coaching and capability uplift
+3. Capability uplift — six permanent Beca staff built practical delivery capability through targeted coaching and hands-on support.

 Approach